uintdev/blog/content/vlc-3-out-of-bounds-read-in-seconds/index.md

 ## A second pair of eyes

-At the time of writing, there is this trend of using the GPT-3.5 based ChatGPT AI (while it is still 'free').
+At the time of writing, there is a trend of people using GPT-3.5 under ChatGPT (while it is still 'free').

-There had been talk about it writing code as well as identifying issues.
-So, why not give it my test code as something to review?
+There has been talk about its ability to write code as well as identify issues.
+So why not give it my test code to review?

-The following is a snippet of what came back after the prompt to look out for any security vulnerabilities or bugs:
+The following is a snippet of what came back after the prompt to look for any security vulnerabilities or bugs:

 > Second, the code calls `secstotimestr` recursively without checking for a maximum recursion depth.
 This could cause a stack overflow if the input `i_seconds` is negative and large enough.
 > <br>